Reading SMART Data on Seagate Drives

 smartctl -v 1,hex48 -v 7,hex48 -A /dev/hda.

 Using this command, our read and seek error values become 0x000007cda64f and 0x000313f9253e respectively.
 The first four digits following the x (emphasized) are the total number of errors.
 As you can see, read and seek errors are only 0 and 3 respectively for this particular drive.
-And the total number of reads are 130917967 and 335095102 respectively, obtained by taking the last four digits and converting from hexadecimal to decimal numbers.
+And the total number of reads are 130917967 and 335095102 respectively, obtained by taking the last eight digits and converting from hexadecimal to decimal numbers.